How to Invest in Georgian Real Estate with a $200,000 Budget

 Step 3.
 Funding preparation (1–2 weeks): Transfer your $200,000 to accessible form.
 International wire transfers to Georgian banks take 3–5 business days with fees of 0.3–0.5%.
 If you hold assets in cryptocurrency, the licensed exchanger Werty can convert them into USD, EUR, or GEL, with cash pickup available in Tbilisi—useful for making deposits and negotiating better rates with sellers who prefer specific currencies.
 Submit a request to learn more about crypto exchange services with Werty.

 Step 5.
-Negotiation and transaction (1-2 weeks): Georgian property prices are negotiable—expect 5-10% reduction from listed prices in slower periods.
+Negotiation and transaction (1–2 weeks): Georgian property prices are negotiable—expect 5–10% reduction from listed prices in slower periods.
 Draft a preliminary agreement with 10% deposit, conduct final registry check, then complete the notarized sale agreement.
-Notary fees run 0.5% of transaction value.
-Property registration takes 1 business day and costs 50 GEL.
+Notarization of the sale contract is optional in Georgia — Georgian law does not require notarization for property transfer; only Public Registry (NAPR) registration is mandatory.
+When used, notary fees typically run $120–$300 depending on contract complexity.
+Standard property registration at the Public Registry (NAPR) takes 4 business days for 50 GEL, with same-day expedited registration available for 200 GEL.

 Step 6.
 Post-purchase optimization (2–3 weeks): Budget $5,000–$15,000 for cosmetic renovations that increase rental appeal by 15–25%.
 Register utilities, arrange property management if needed (8–10% of monthly rent), and list on Airbnb or long-term rental platforms.
 First rental placement typically takes 2–4 weeks in high-demand areas.